dotnet/AspNetCore.Docs/aspnetcore/tutorials/web-api-javascript.md

 [!code-javascript[](first-web-api/samples/3.0/TodoApi/wwwroot/js/site.js?name=snippet_AddItem)]

-The `fetch` function returns a `Promise`.
 When the web API returns a successful status code, the `getItems` function is invoked to update the HTML table.
 If the web API request fails, an error is logged to the browser's console.

 ### Update a to-do item

-Updating a to-do item is similar to adding one.
-The `url` changes to add the unique identifier of the item, and the `type` is `PUT`.
+Updating a to-do item is similar to adding one; however, there are two significant differences:

+* The route is suffixed with the unique identifier of the item to update.
+For example, *api/TodoItems/1*.
+* The HTTP action verb is PUT, as indicated by the `method` option.

 [!code-javascript[](first-web-api/samples/3.0/TodoApi/wwwroot/js/site.js?name=snippet_UpdateItem)]